jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 #### Steps 2 and 3: Pathfinding

-(Note: My implementation of Dijkstra's algorithm was heavily inspired by that of Stella Chung's, which she documents in a blogpost [here.](https://hackernoon.com/how-to-implement-dijkstras-algorithm-in-javascript-abdfd1702d04))
+(Note: My implementation of Dijkstra's algorithm was heavily inspired by that of Stella Chung's, which she documents in a blog post [here.](https://hackernoon.com/how-to-implement-dijkstras-algorithm-in-javascript-abdfd1702d04))

 The following is the component of the ``calcCompletedPathScore`` function which deals with pathfinding.
 I left out most of the nitty-gritty details of validity checking for clarity, but the structure should be clear.
 You'll notice that there are two main functions which this component relies on which we haven't looked at yet: ``getDijkstraTree`` and ``getOptimalPathFromTree``.
 We'll look at the actual functions for each of these more in a second, but for now, just pay attention to where they are being called in the ``calcCompletedPathScore`` function.